 Navigating a Career after WKU

-We want to make sure that our students make a successful transition into meaningful work after earning a degree from WKU.
+We want to ensure that our students make a successful transition into meaningful work after earning a degree from WKU.
 During your time with us, we have hosted Career Connection events each semester which either invite a panel of speakers to talk about their experience, or help you connect with the services offered by WKU's Career Development Center.
-Within this page, we provide updated references from both employers and the job coach for Potter College of Arts and Letters, Anna Meany.
+We have also helped students find and complete internships, study abroad experiences, and other types of experiential learning that are highly valued among employers.
+Within this page, we provide updated references from both employers and the job coach for Potter College of Arts and Letters, Anna Meany, in addition to providing a starting point for navigating state, federal, and nonprofit employment.

 "When heading out on the journey of securing a career, start by taking a good look at the qualities you will bring to an organization and make sure you know how to effectively communicate those things.
 Each of us bring something to the collective table and we have to advocate for ourselves in regards to benefits we bring.
 If your qualities are not the right fit for a certain job, don’t take that as a loss, but see it as a win.
 You are one step closer to the position or organization that you belong with.
 You are the missing piece to someone’s puzzle, keeping searching until you fit and they fit with you.
 Once you land something, make it your own, work hard at it and develop a sense of pride around it, no matter what the position is.
 If you take each opportunity head on and look for the lesson in everything you will enjoy a successful career along the way.
 Build on the knowledge you gain at all stages and never forget the core values that you stand for and that you can contribute.
 Prioritize you vision for contributions to the world and you will never be disappointed in the outcome of an interview or the paycheck that comes with it.
 Good luck on your journey, hope to see a few of you along the way.”
 Erica Hargis, Director, Division of Probation and Parol, KY Department of Corrections